xamayca/ASCENDEDSERVER/README.md

 #### :key: Mandatory and Optional Variables ###

+:warning: **This script NOT automatically update** :warning:
+> Regular manual checks are recommended to ensure the server is up-to-date with the latest game versions and patches.

 :warning: **NO CERTIFICATE REQUIRED** :warning:

+:key: **Mandatory and Optional Variables**
 1. **Mandatory Variables:**
    - `SessionName`: The name of your server.
 This will appear in the ARK server list.
    - `ServerAdminPassword`: The password for server administrators.